MadcowD/ell/docs/ramblings/notes_on_tracing.md

          third invocation    (trace(3rd invocation) = [invocation, another_invocation]

-orignators in ell will always be invocation ids.
+orignators in ell2a will always be invocation ids.

 when i get a new lstr from calling an LMP, i will get the id of the invocaiton that produced it as the sole originator